Material-UI Table With Infinite Scroll

 ...

-Now we just need to add a proper logic to the scrollListener function that would trigger the API call at the right time (in this case, loadMore function) - when the user scrolls almost to the bottom of the list.
+Now, we need to add the correct logic to the scrollListener function to trigger the API call (in this case, the loadMore function) at the right moment — when the user scrolls near the bottom of the list.

 ...